vitor-mda/code-challenges/lib/maximum_path_sum/README.md

 63 66 04 68 89 53 67 30 73 16 69 87 40 31</br>
 04 62 98 27 23 09 70 98 73 93 38 53 60 04 23</br>
 </div>

+## Problem II

+Find the maximum total from top to bottom in [triangle.txt](https://projecteuler.net/resources/documents/0067_triangle.txt), a 15K text file containing a triangle with one-hundred rows.